 [Tom's Portrait] Tom R. Halfhill

-Tom began his full-time journalism career in 1977 and began covering technology in 1982.
-Before MPR, he was a senior editor at Byte Magazine for six years.
-At Byte, Tom wrote nearly 200 articles about microprocessors, Java, thin-client computing, computer reliability, data compression, broadband communications, and other topics.
+My full-time journalism career began in 1977 and I began covering technology in 1982.
+Before MPR, I was a senior editor at Byte Magazine for six years.
+At Byte, I wrote nearly 200 articles about microprocessors, Java, thin-client computing, computer reliability, data compression, broadband communications, and other topics.

-Before joining Byte, Tom was the editor of several magazines that covered personal computers and electronic games, such as Compute! and Game Player's.
-In the 1980s, he was the launch editor of five computer magazines and a technology newsletter.
-In 1984 he created Nessie, the world's first photography videogame.
-Tom has been a co-author, contributor, or editor of more than 20 books on subjects as varied as computer programming, the Civil War, and mass murder.
-He wrote a technology column for various computer magazines continuously for nearly 23 years, which may be a world record.
+In 1984, I created Nessie, the world's first photography videogame.
+I also wrote two other classic computer games: Tank Duel (for Atari eight-bit computers) and Cut-Off! (for the Commodore 64 and VIC-20).
+I've been a co-author, contributor, or editor of more than 20 books on subjects as varied as computer programming, the Civil War, and mass murder.
+My bestseller was Advanced Amiga BASIC for the Commodore Amiga computer.
+I also wrote a technology column for various computer magazines continuously for nearly 23 years, which may be a world record.

-After graduating with a Bachelor of Science in journalism from Kent State University in 1977, Tom started his career as a daily newspaper reporter.
-He was introduced to computers when the newspaper switched from manual typewriters to VDTs in the late 1970s, and he bought his first computer in 1981.
-His hobbies include photography, guitar, and recreational programming on Macs, PCs, and Linux computers.
-His personal web site is The Electric Brain.
+After graduating with a Bachelor of Science in journalism from Kent State University in 1977, I started my career as a daily newspaper reporter.
+I was introduced to computers when the newspaper switched from manual typewriters to VDTs in the late 1970s, and I bought my first computer in 1981.
+Hobbies include photography, guitar, and recreational programming on Macs, PCs, and Linux computers.
+My personal web site is The Electric Brain.

 Contact Tom: feedback page